 A successful hosting will further cement the reputation and level of Qatari attractiveness in the Middle Eastern region thereby boosting its influence in the Middle East and the Muslim world in general.
 When countries host major sports events, the best of their culture and hospitality is also on display and depending on how attractive it is, it can greatly enhance the image of the host nation.
 One cannot under-estimate the impact of the captivating acrobatics and fire displays during the Beijing Olympics and the James Bond themed cameo of the Queen of England during the London Olympics.
-Joseph Nye has identified culture as one of the main resources of soft-power, particularly in places where it is attractive.
-Qatar is also using sports to build its soft power beyond its shores through sponsorship deals with famous European sporting giants and
+Joseph Nye has identified culture as one of the main resources of soft-power, particularly in places where it is attractive.20